Domhnall Ua Buachalla: Falling out with de Valera

 Ua Buachalla fell out with de Valera over the manner of his exit from office, in December 1936.
 De Valera sought to use the abdication crisis surrounding King Edward VIII to amend the Irish Free State's Constitution to abolish both the Crown and the office of governor-general.
 Having done so, he faced a threat of a court case from Ua Buachalla, who had been left personally liable for the remaining one year's expensive private lease on his residence, following the sudden abolition of his office.
 In practice, between 1933 and December 1936, the Irish government had paid Ua Buachalla expenses, from which he paid the rent on the expensive residence which was picked for him.

 However, from December 1936, the government insisted that it had no responsibility for paying for the residence.
 Ua Buachalla had, in 1932, on de Valera's explicit advice, leased the residence for a full five years, which was his expected term of office.
 There remained one year's outstanding lease, for a residence he could not now afford and for which he had no need now as he was no longer governor-general.
 Eventually, de Valera was forced to grant Ua Buachalla a large pension and to pay his outstanding rent and expenses to stop a potentially embarrassing court case going ahead.
+The residence, Gortleitragh, was then taken up by Eduard Hempel the German ambassador to Ireland.

 Ua Buachalla attended the inauguration of the first President of Ireland, Douglas Hyde, in Dublin Castle in June 1938.